 - I rarely advise anyone to “read the comments” but for this Boing-Boing on Napoleon Chagnon, that’s where the fun starts.
 The original piece is basically a promotional link to The Edge, but most of the comments (so far) rip into the Dawkins gang.

-- See Cris Campbell’s Ignoble Savages & Napoleon Chagnon for a response parallel to my own–we both gravitate toward Daniel Everett and Brian Ferguson.
+- See Cris Campbell’s Ignoble Savages & Napoleon Chagnon (now archived at the Anthropological Niche of Douglas W. Hume) for a response parallel to my own.
+We both gravitate toward Daniel Everett and Brian Ferguson.
 Although it was not my experience that Chagnon was required reading in graduate school, I generally agree that “while the older generation continues to play personal and political games, a younger generation makes four-field anthropology an altogether more vibrant and hospitable place.”
 However, I am a bit surprised at Campbell’s labeling as odd “that these scholars apparently operate on the mistaken assumption that the Yanomamo are ‘primitive’ exemplars of our evolutionary past.”
 This is hardly an oddity for that forum–it’s been their operating principle!
 I would additionally argue that it is precisely the men pictured on The Edge who are the “older generation” playing “personal and political games”–games that I do not find among most senior anthropologists today.

 - Greg Downey: “Ugh, bunch of old guys & honorary old guy Pinker get together to fawn over Napoleon Chagnon at The Edge.
 I actually think Chagnon hard done-by, but I’m over the outrageous assertions of his supporters… I lost respect for all involved.”

 - Jason De León: Richard Dawkins confirms he’s not an anthropologist by stating that Chagnon is “Arguably our greatest anthropologist”